 Sea kayaking with whales is all about good luck and good timing.

 Although we paddle in areas where whales are found, we don’t want to build up your expectations of whale encounters just to sell you a tour.
-Our belief is that nobody can make promises about wildlife sightings and we know how much you will enjoy the trip regardless of what animals are in the area when you join us.
+Our belief is that nobody can make promises about wildlife sightings of any kind and we know how much you will enjoy the trip regardless of what animals are in the area when you join us.
 We would rather earn your business by providing a unique product in a remarkable area.
 Our guests love our trips and many come back year after year.

-We do get lucky and kayak with whales during the summer months, but the frequency and proximity of those sightings is determined by the whales, not us.
+We do get lucky sometimes and kayak with whales during the summer months, but the frequency and proximity of those sightings is determined by the whales, not us.
 Every sighting is incidental and beyond our control.
 When we do see whales you can also be comfortable knowing that our guides will always act in a manner that protects the whales’ best interests.
 We are interlopers in their homes and so we want to be respectful of their space.

 Kayaking with whales, in our opinion, should remain what it always has been…an unbelievable bonus to an already great kayak trip in the San Juans.
 Sea kayaking is a great way to experience the San Juan Islands.
 Nothing else gets you closer to the place, physically and spiritually.